jsbisht/aws-developer-associate/database.md

 ### RDS Restores

+Post restore we need to point to new RDS instance's endpoint address

-> When performing a restore, RDS creates a new RDS instance with a new endpoint address.
+    When performing a restore, RDS creates a new RDS instance with a `new endpoint address`.

 When restoring a manual snapshot, you are setting it to a single point in time.
 This influences the RPO value.